intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 ### Create your first Pull request

-1. Fork the repository for the [class slides](https://github.com/intro-to-git/intro-to-git.github.io/)
+1. Fork and clone the repository for the [class slides](https://github.com/intro-to-git/intro-to-git.github.io/)

-2. Create a branch
+2. Create a branch called `{your-github-handle}`

-3. Add your github handle to the students.md file
+3. Add your Github handle to the `students.md` file

-4. Commit and push to your fork
+4. Commit and push to **your** fork

 5. Open a Pull request from your fork to the main repository